 BÜLENT GÜNERALP

-Described by The Times Herald-Record, New York, as a firm bass-baritone, by The Boston Musical Intelligencer as dramatically and musically outstanding, and by Appcompanist as an incredible singer and teacher, Bülent Güneralp is an award-winning artist, a voice expert and teacher, the creator of the trailblazing Vocathletic System for Voice, Singing & Speech, a member of the National Association of Teachers of Singing, multi-instrumentalist, and a former drummer of Istanbul State Theater Orchestra.
-He has been officially recognized both by the Massachusetts State Senate and Thomas Menino, former mayor of Boston.
+Described by The Times Herald-Record, New York, as a firm bass-baritone, by The Boston Musical Intelligencer as dramatically and musically outstanding, and by Appcompanist as an incredible singer and teacher, Bülent Güneralp is an award-winning artist, a trailblazing vocal training expert, creator of The Vocathletic System for Voice, Singing & Speech, pianist, and former drummer of Istanbul State Theaters Orchestra.
+He has been officially recognized by the Massachusetts State Senate and Thomas Menino, former mayor of Boston.

-Mr. Güneralp is at home in diverse genres from opera to American Songbook.
-He has the extremely rare experience of having sung on the operatic stage all main male voice categories; tenor, baritone and bass.
-His long and arduous vocal journey of finding his true baritone voice gave rise to the trailblazing Vocathletic System, debunking many longstanding and widespread vocal, athletic and nutrition-related myths.
-Also, his physical development without lifting weights as the by-product of his vocal journey drew the attention of the Physicians Committee, which combines the expertise of more than 17000 physicians.
-He discussed his transformation in an interview on PCRM's Exam Room podcast (more at The News & Interviews).
+Bülent Güneralp is at home in diverse genres from opera to American Songbook.
+He has the extremely rare experience of having sung on the operatic stage all the main male voice categories; tenor, baritone and bass.
+His unheard-of vocal journey of finding his true baritone voice gave rise to The Vocathletic System, debunking many myths and dogmas about voice, athletics, nutrition and health.
+His surprising athletic development accompanying his vocal journey drew the attention of the Physicians Committee, which combines the expertise of more than 17000 physicians.
+He discussed his transformation in an interview on PCRM's Exam Room podcast.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~